SatanWoo/WZQInstantSearch/README.md

 **Second Part: Search by both whole text search and prefix search**

 - To be clarified, we regarded your last sequences of characters as prefix rather than a complete word.

-Suppose you have different texts in your local data storage system and you want to show related matches with keywords.